ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 Use NDK (Native Development Kit) to leverage C/C++ for performance-critical parts.
 ART encourages focusing on optimized graphics and reduced memory leaks.

-4. Components of Android Application
+**4. Components of Android Application**

-Q7.
-A mobile banking app needs to ensure high security and seamless user experience.
-Analyze which Android components should be prioritized.
+Q7. **A mobile banking app needs to ensure high security and seamless user experience.
+Analyze which Android components should be prioritized.**

 Solution: